-Compared to the retired coal fired power plant, the new plant will generate 180% more power, use approximately 97% lesser cooling water, and reduce sulphur dioxide (SO2) and nitrogen oxide (NOx) emissions by more than 90%.
+Compared to the retired coal fired power plant, the new plant will generate 180% more power, use approximately 97% less cooling water and reduce sulphur dioxide (SO₂) and nitrogen oxide (NOx) emissions by more than 90%.

-The project is expected to generate roughly 900 construction jobs, and 35 direct jobs and 52 indirect jobs during the operations phase.
+The project is expected to generate roughly 900 construction jobs as well as 35 direct jobs and 52 indirect jobs during the operations phase.

-The project management, engineering, procurement, construction, and start-up services for the project will be rendered by Bechtel, whereas Siemens will supply the power island package consisting of natural gas turbines, steam turbine, generators, heat recovery steam generators, and instrumentation and controls systems.
+The project management, engineering, procurement, construction and start-up services for the project will be rendered by Bechtel, whereas Siemens will supply the power island package consisting of natural gas turbines, steam turbine, generators and heat recovery steam generators as well as instrumentation and controls systems.

 The power plant will be equipped with three SGT6-5000F gas turbines, one SST6-5000 steam turbine, three SGen6-1000A air-cooled generators, one hydrogen-cooled SGen6-2000H generator, three NEM DrumPlus heat recovery steam generators (HRSGs) and the SPPA-T3000 control system.

 The project achieved financial closure in October 2015.
-Goldman Sachs, Industrial and Commercial Bank of China (ICBC), and Investec acted as joint lead arrangers for $710m senior debt, whereas $125m equity investment is being provided by Siemens Financial Services (SFS).
+Goldman Sachs, Industrial and Commercial Bank of China (ICBC) and Investec acted as joint lead arrangers for $710m senior debt, while $125m equity investment is being provided by Siemens Financial Services (SFS).

-UGI Sunbury, a wholly owned subsidiary of UGI Energy Services, expects the pipeline project to cost approximately $160m and generate 500 construction jobs.
-The new pipeline is scheduled to start operations in early-2017, and will additionally complement and serve natural gas distribution systems operated by UGI Penn Natural Gas, and UGI Central Penn Gas.
+UGI Sunbury, a wholly-owned subsidiary of UGI Energy Services, expects the pipeline project to cost approximately $160m and generate 500 construction jobs.
+The new pipeline is scheduled to start operations early in 2017 and will additionally complement and serve natural gas distribution systems operated by UGI Penn Natural Gas as well as UGI Central Penn Gas.